solo-io/gloo/docs/content/introduction/architecture/deployment_options.md

 ### Services and Configuration

 HashiCorps's [Consul](https://www.consul.io/) is a service networking solution to connect and secure services across multiple platforms.
 It can also store arbitrary key/value pairs.
-In the case of a Gloo Edge deployment, Consul is used to publish and resolve the networking services published by the Gloo Edge container groups and hold configuration information about Gloo Edge objects like Upstreams, Envoy configs, and Virtual Services.
+In the case of a Gloo Gateway deployment, Consul is used to publish and resolve the networking services published by the Gloo Gateway container groups and hold configuration information about Gloo Gateway objects like Upstreams, Envoy configs, and Virtual Services.

 The **Services** component of Consul publishes the services: consul, gateway-proxy, gloo-xds, nomad, and nomad-client.
 It will also publish other services deployed through Nomad, which the Discovery service can find and push into the Upstream listing.